jouven/sslUtilsso/README.md

-# qmutexUMapQtso
+# sslUtilsso
-Simple helper library to use/"organize" mutex objects using an unordered_map
+Simple helper library to generate private/public keys (RSA) and certificate (X509)

 Compilation
 -----------
-Requires Qt library.
+Requires qmake (not the full Qt library) and openssl.

-Run (in qmutexUMapQtso source directory or pointing to it):
+Run (in sslUtilsso source directory or pointing to it):

     qmake